 While SSU generally accepts all qualified students who apply from high schools in its service area, 80 percent of the freshmen and 55 percent of the junior transfer students come from outside the North Bay region.
-With almost half of its student body living on campus, it is one of the most residential campuses within the system.
+With 34 percent of the student body living on campus, it is one of the most residential campuses within the California State University system.

 The SSU educational experience fosters intellectual, cognitive, social and personal growth.
 The faculty and staff provide collaborative relationships with students and an education that fosters ethical exploration, civic engagement, social responsibility, and global awareness combined with a solid foundation in an academic discipline.
 Many classes average fewer than 40 students, allowing close interaction between students and faculty.

 SSU has a commitment to graduating students who have the ability to think critically and ethically and can effectively use information technology.
 There is a strong move to develop a global perspective in much of the curriculum to prepare students for the needs of the 21st century workplace.